The Deggendorf Institute of Technology has been system accredited by the agency ASIIN since 9 September 2020.

 Due to Corona pandemic, the first-semester survey will be replaced by a third-semester survey in 2020.
-Students who started their studiees at DIT in the Winter semester 2019/2020 will be surveyed.
-Please note that we will be surveying Bachelor's and Master's students separately.
-The survey will be open from 4 December 2020 to 29 January 2021.
+Students who started their studies at DIT in the Winter semester 2019/2020 were surveyed.

-The results of the survey will be passed on to the programme directors or coordinators in accordance with data protection regulations, so that they also have the opportunity to learn about the students' suggestions for improvement and, if necessary, to implement them.
+The results of the survey will be passed on to the programme directors and coordinators in accordance with data protection regulations so that they also have the opportunity to learn about students' suggestions for improvement and, if necessary, implement them.

 Together with the Career Service the Central Quality Management intend to do a business survey in 2020.